Prompt-aligned Gradient for Prompt Tuning: Related Work

 \section{Related Work}

-\textbf{Vision-Language Pre-training.} The pre-text task for pre-training Vision-Language Models (VLMs) mainly falls into 4 categories: 1) Masked language modeling~\cite{vilt,vilbert}, 2) Masked region prediction~\cite{lxmert,su2019vl}, 3) Image-text matching~\cite{lxmert,vilt}, and 4) Contrastive learning~\cite{CLIP,ALIGN,li2021align,wenlan}.
-In our work, we focus on VLMs pre-trained by contrastive learning to align visual and textual embedding.
-CLIP~\cite{CLIP} and ALIGN~\cite{ALIGN} are the typical models that leverage large-scale image-text pairs to learn transferable visual representations and exhibit impressive prompt-based zero-shot performance on various image classification tasks.

-\textbf{Fine-tuning for VLMs.} It is for the VLM adaptation to various downstream tasks, \eg, visual question answering~\cite{vilt,lxmert}, visual grounding~\cite{yao2021cpt,vilbert}, image retrieval~\cite{vilt,vilbert} and image classification~\cite{COOP,cocoop}.
+\textbf{VLMs Adaptation.} VLM can be adapted for various downstream tasks, \eg, visual question answering~\cite{vilt,lxmert}, visual grounding~\cite{yao2021cpt}, image retrieval~\cite{vilbert} and semantic segmentation~\cite{rao2021denseclip}.
 We focus on image classification task.
-Conventional ``pre-train then fine-tune'' paradigm that plugs in an additional classifier on top of visual backbone and trained on downstream data has been widely-adopted, \eg, Linear Probe~\cite{CLIP}.
-CLIP-Adapter~\cite{clipadapter} proposes additional feature adapter to boost conventional fine-tuning results.
-Recently, NLP community presents a novel fine-tuning paradigm named ``prompt-based learning'', which is formulated as a ``fill-in-the-blank'' cloze test, and fine-tunes the prompt to maximize the ground-truth token~\cite{lester2021power,liu2021gpt}.
-In CV community, CoOp~\cite{COOP} uses a continuous prompt optimization from downstream data instead of hand-craft design.
-CoCoOp~\cite{cocoop} further extends CoOp by learning image conditional prompt rather than a static one to improve generalization to unseen classes.
-DenseCLIP~\cite{rao2021denseclip} applies context-aware prompt strategy to dense prediction tasks, \eg, segmentation and object dectection.
-Our proposed \texttt{ProGrad} follows the line of \textit{prompt-based learning} to improve both few-shot classification performance and generalization ability by aligning the gradient to general direction, without extra model structure modification or tuning the pre-trained model parameters.
+Conventional ``pre-train then fine-tune'' paradigm that plugs in a classifier to the visual backbone and trained on downstream data has been widely-adopted, \eg, Linear Probe~\cite{CLIP}.
+CLIP-Adapter~\cite{clipadapter} add feature adapters to boost fine-tuning results.
+Recently, NLP community has introduced a "prompt-based learning" paradigm that fine-tunes the prompt using a "fill-in-the-blank" cloze test to maximize the ground-truth token~\cite{lester2021power,liu2021gpt}.
+The prompt-based learning has recently been applied in CV community~\cite{COOP,ProDA,VPT,TPT,PLOT,Maple,Zhu_Niu_Lee_Hur_Zhang_2023}: CoOp~\cite{COOP} uses a continuous prompt optimization from downstream data instead of hand-craft design.
+CoCoOp~\cite{cocoop} further extends CoOp by learning image conditional prompt to improve generalization.
+ProDA~\cite{ProDA} learns a prompt distribution over the output embedding space.
+VPT~\cite{VPT} introduces variational prompt tuning by combining a base learned prompt with a residual vector sampled from a instance-specific underlying distribution.
+TPT~\cite{TPT} proposes a test-time prompt tuning, which does not require training data and optimizes the prompt to achieve consistent predictions across different augmented views.
+Our \texttt{ProGrad} follows the line of \textit{prompt-based learning} to improve few-shot generalization ability by aligning the gradient to general direction, without model structure modification or tuning the pre-trained parameters.